 Regulatory clarity, Bakkt delays and ETF rejections

 Many in the crypto mining community have (ironically) hedged their hopes for a market wide recovery on Wall Street, banks, stock exchanges and other institutional investors (the antithesis of what Bitcoin once stood for) coming in and saving Bitcoin.
 However with Bitcoin, Ethereum and BCH mining and ownership being centralised in China it appears no Bitcoin ETF will ever be approved.
-Government regulations are slowly coming to light and with POW (proof of work) and POS (proof of stake) mining being a massive environmental disaster it is likely that regulators will side with the far more environmentally sound cryptocurrency projects.
+Government regulations are slowly coming to light and with POW (proof of work) mining being a massive environmental disaster it is likely that regulators will side with the far more environmentally sound cryptocurrency projects.
 And with that we have to wonder where the likes of Bakkt, Nasdaq etc will be heading once they end their “delays”.

 Binance, XRP and TRX